+These are some

+of the analogies

+used through

+pictures and dialogues

+in guiding patient

+consultations and

+facilitating understanding of some key

-These are some of the analogies used through pictures and dialogues in guiding patient consultations and facilitating understanding of some key principles of pain management.
+tacilitating understanding of some ke principles of pain management.

 These may be adopted and used along with other analogies as relevant to the context of your clinical and academic pain practice.